Ricardicus/Little-Space-Game/README.md

 # Gameplay

-One can play with keys on the keyboard
+One can play with keys on the keyboard.
+Enemies spawn like this:

 <img src="https://raw.githubusercontent.com/Ricardicus/Little-Space-Game/master/snapshot/SS1.png"></img>

+Then they spawn more randomly like this:

 <img src="https://raw.githubusercontent.com/Ricardicus/Little-Space-Game/master/snapshot/SS2.png"></img>

+You unlock new weapons as you survive and time passes by.